Petteri3/junastin/README.md

 # junastin
-## Command line Python script to query VR (Finnish railway company) website for schedules with prices
+## Command line Python script to query VR (Finnish railway company) website for schedules with prices (also for special passangers)

 This command line script is designed for quick retrieval of schedules for certain passanger groups.
 Therefore it is using a "group code" as one command line argument.
 Script must have 5 command line arguments: